IPP 10 – Sensitive Information

 The handling of sensitive information is also subject to greater restrictions under IPP 2.1(a).
 IPP 2.1(a) requires reasonably expected secondary uses and disclosures of sensitive information to be directly related to the primary purpose for collecting the sensitive information.
 See the discussion on ‘Reasonably expected related secondary purposes’ in the IPP 2 chapter of these Guidelines.

 Other legislation may contain provisions permitting the use and disclosure of sensitive information.
-For example, the Family Violence Protection Act 2008 (FVP Act) allows certain agencies (known as information sharing entities) to share sensitive information under the Family Violence Information Sharing Scheme.13 The provisions under the FVP Act override the requirements under IPP 10 (but only to the extent of the inconsistency of the relevant IPPs, according to s 6 of the PDP Act).
+For example, the Family Violence Protection Act 2008 (FVP Act) allows certain agencies (known as information sharing entities) to share sensitive information under the Family Violence Information Sharing Scheme.15 The provisions under the FVP Act override the requirements under IPP 10 to the extent of the inconsistency of the relevant IPPs.16

-The discussion below details each of the exceptions of IPP 10.1 that permit the collection of sensitive information.
+The discussion below explains each of the exceptions of IPP 10.1 that permit the collection of sensitive information.

 IPP 10.1(a): Individual gives consent